 Arunachal Pradesh: Protected Area Permit (PAP).

 Meghalaya: No permit.
-Registration may be required in some areas.
+Local police or foreigner registration may be required in some areas.

 Manipur: No permit.
 Police and foreigners office registration required.